Schumann resonances: Dependence on global lightning activity

 From the very beginning of Schumann resonance studies, it was known that they could be used to monitor global lightning activity.
 At any given time there are about 2000 thunderstorms around the globe.
-Producing approximately fifty lightning events per second, these thunderstorms are directly linked to the background Schumann resonance signal.
+Producing approximately 50 lightning events per second, these thunderstorms are directly linked to the background Schumann resonance signal.

-Determining the spatial lightning distribution from Schumann resonance records is a complex problem: in order to estimate the lightning intensity from Schumann resonance records it is necessary to account for both the distance to lightning sources and the wave propagation between the source and the observer.
+Determining the spatial lightning distribution from Schumann resonance records is a complex problem.
+To estimate the lightning intensity from Schumann resonance records it is necessary to account for both the distance to lightning sources and the wave propagation between the source and the observer.
 A common approach is to make a preliminary assumption on the spatial lightning distribution, based on the known properties of lightning climatology.
 An alternative approach is placing the receiver at the North or South Pole, which remain approximately equidistant from the main thunderstorm centers during the day.

 One method not requiring preliminary assumptions on the lightning distribution is based on the decomposition of the average background Schumann resonance spectra, utilizing ratios between the average electric and magnetic spectra and between their linear combination.
 This technique assumes the cavity is spherically symmetric and therefore does not include known cavity asymmetries that are believed to affect the resonance and propagation properties of electromagnetic waves in the system.